|

 context and nature, but focus on the passage itself, the information

-to pursue historical inquiry (each item will yield a medium-sized
+for pursuing historical inquiry (each item will yield a medium-sized

 quantum of credit, but the items together add up to a major component of